How to Start a Memorial Fund

 Use a memorial fund to raise funds for the cause your loved one cared about most.
 If she or he was a champion of the environment, for example, think about setting up a memorial fund that provides resources to organisations that protect the planet, fight global warming or preserve endangered species.
 Alternatively, if he or she was a science teacher, for example, you could start a memorial fund that supports science education for young children or offers science-based work placements for first-generation university students.
 There are as many possibilities as there are causes.

 6. Create a lasting tribute

 Did your loved one cherish a particular park or public space?
 If so, use a memorial fund to create a tribute piece there.
-You could raise funds for a bench, statue, tree, garden, a small free library or another enhancement to the space that commemorates that person’s life.
+You could raise funds for a bench, statue, tree, garden, a small library or another enhancement to the space that commemorates that person’s life.
 Commemorating a loved one with a permanent fixture in the community, like a park bench, public plaque or tree, serves as a celebration of this person’s life and is becoming a more frequent choice in the place of a traditional funeral service in the UK.